Anthropology - Master of Arts

 Core Graduate Courses 16

-Select additional topical, methodological, and area courses in anthropology 1
+Select additional topical, methodological, and area courses in anthropology in consultation with graduate faculty committee 1

-Students may count six credits from any discipline outside of Anthropology toward the total 27 credits of additional courses
+Students may count six graduate credits from disciplines outside of anthropology toward the total 24 credits of additional courses

 Thesis or Non-Thesis Options